nhyldmar/fez-ap/README.md

 This is a [HAT](https://github.com/FEZModding/HAT) mod which adds archipelago multiworld randomizer support to FEZ.
 It is heavily based on the wonderful [FEZUG](https://github.com/FEZModding/FEZUG).

+## Details

+Every collectible is a location check to send, but the clock anti-cubes can be disabled through the option `shuffle_clock_antis: false`.
+Progression items sent are golden cubes, anti-cubes and door unlocks.
+The golden and anti-cubes are not distinct so you hint for a general "next cube of type".
+Door unlocks are are a replacement for keys with 4 additional locked doors added to balance sphere sizes.
+These doors are:

+- Nature Hub -> Arch
+- Nature Hub -> Bell Tower
+- Tree -> Cabin Interior B
+- Tree Sky -> Throne

+In addition to the progression items, every treasure map, artifact, heart cube and the first-person sunglasses is also an item that can be sent.
+There is no game logic tied to them except for if the knowledge logic option is enabled with `knowledge_logic: true`.
+This is since you can look up the codes/invisible platforms online or remember them from a previous run.
+The brute forced black monolith code can be found in-game now if you want to go for the full knowledge logic experience.

+The remaining space in the item pool is filled with traps and filler with a ratio depending on the options `trap_percentage` and `trap_weights`.
+Thee traps are:

+- **Rotation Trap**: forcefully rotates your screen
+- **Sleep Trap**: removes control of Gomez for 15 seconds
+- **Gravity Trap**: quadruples gravity for 15 seconds

 ## Installing

 - Follow the instructions to setup HAT.